As families prepare to celebrate the Fourth of July, one man is still recovering at the hospital after handling a firework nearly cost him his life.

 Neighbors in a Pompano Beach apartment complex say the 41-year old man was visiting his son at 350 NW 10th St., preparing for the festivities at the end of the week, when they heard a frightening sound Sunday evening.

 “It was like a bomb exploded.
 That’s all I heard,” described one neighbor.

 “His hand was blown off.
 He was screaming, he was in pain,” said Okson Francois, a man who stepped in to help the victim.

-BSO Urges Public To Be Careful With Fireworks
+Authorities Urge Public to Be Careful with Fireworks

 The Broward Sheriff’s Office said Shanard Saxon was altering a golf ball-sized mortar in the bathroom of the apartment, when the firework appears to have accidentally detonated.